SkyVenture112/LLM-Literature-Review/README.md

 ## Questions

 How have object-oriented, imperative, and functional programming languages differed in their development?
-Additionally, how would the nature of each category of programming language affect its respect degree of adoption for pedagogical purposes?
+Additionally, how would the nature of each category of programming language affect its respective degree of adoption for pedagogical purposes?

 ## ChatGPT-Generated Response